-These steps are not convenient, but they will provide you relatively reliable anonymity while using online services.
+These steps are not convenient, but they will provide a reasonable level of anonymity while using online services.
 Be careful.
-While it may be easy to be anonymous, it is difficult to stay anonymous.
-Most of the time, anonymous users give themselves away by being infected by tracking tools, failing to use their proxy properly, forgetting to use the proxy or accidentally outing themselves by providing personal information or logging into their normal online accounts.
+While it may be “easy” to be anonymous, it is “hard” to stay anonymous.
+Most of the time, anonymous users give themselves away by being infected by tracking tools, failing to use their proxy properly, forgetting to use the proxy, or accidentally outing themselves by providing personal information or logging into their normal online accounts.

 7. Vendor Code May Have Backdoors

 A backdoor is a means to gain access to a system that bypasses or avoids the front door.
 The front door is normal regular authentication using valid account credentials.
 Backdoors are mostly known as being planted by a hacker once they have compromised a system through some other means.
 However, we have learned that several widely used products and services happen to have backdoors in them that were planted by the vendors on purpose or by an unscrupulous member of their development team.